-- · Drive the Company's strategic plans and objectives; - · Create strong alignment of the interests of executives with the creation of shareholder value, particularly as measured by total shareholder return/stock price appreciation; - Provide a market-competitive total compensation package customized to fit our business and talent needs; and
+- · Drive the Company's strategic plans and objectives; - Create strong alignment of the interests of executives with the creation of shareholder value, particularly as measured by total shareholder return/stock price appreciation; - · Provide a market-competitive total compensation package customized to fit our business and talent needs; and - Be cost-effective and straightforward to understand and communicate.

-Be cost-effective and straightforward to understand and com- Be cost-effective and straightforward to understand and communicate. experience, performance and business impact, as well as our orga considerations and market competitive practices.
-The proportion o or each element of compensation and in total, the Company generally targets annualized compensation to be within a competitive range of market median, while also considering an individual's xperience, performance and business impact, as well as our organizational structure and cost implications.
+For each element of compensation and in total, the Company generally targets annualized compensation to be within a competitive range of market median, while also considering an individual's experience, performance and business impact, as well as our organizational structure and cost implications.
 The target compensation mix is set based on position responsibilities, individual considerations and market competitive practices.
-The proportion of variable, or "at risk," compensation, provided through incentive programs, increases as an employee's level of responsibility acreases commensurate with the position's impact on the business.
-27 Visteon Corporation 2022 Proxy Statement
+The proportion of variable, or "at risk," compensation, provided through incentive programs, increases as an employee's level of responsibility increases commensurate with the position's impact on the business.